Eye Injury Prevention Month – Oct. 1, 2026

 Eye Injury Prevention Month FAQs

-How many eye injuries occur daily?
+How many eye injuries occur each year?

 How to Observe Eye Injury Prevention Month